-This procedure typically removes only the skin around the nipple, areola, and the area of skin bearing the biopsy scar, and consequently minimises any visual evidence of surgery following breast reconstruction.
+These breast surgery procedures typically remove only the skin around the nipple, areola, and the area of skin bearing the biopsy scar, and consequently minimises any visual evidence of surgery following breast reconstruction.

 Risk-reducing breast surgery is recommended when it is deemed there is an abnormally increased risk of a woman developing breast cancer.